-The cider is a reflection of the apple or apple varieties used to make it.
+The cider flavor is a reflection of the apple or apple varieties used to make it.
 Some ciders will be made from a single apple variety, such as Honeycrisp, but many will use a blend, so the flavor, usually sweet and fruity, depends on the apples used, from very sweet to tart and tangy.

 Apple Cider Recipes

-Make apple cider by the cup full or use it as an ingredient in other foods.
-It goes great with liquor, in sweets and as a marinate for meat.
+Drink apple cider by the cup or use it as an ingredient in other recipes.
+Great when mixed with liquor, apple cider imparts a delicious quality into sweets, marinades, or sauces.

 Where to Buy Apple Cider

 Apple cider is a seasonal beverage that starts showing up in grocery stores, farmers' markets, and orchards in the early fall.
-You see it in grocery stores mostly between Thanksgiving and the New Year, but local orchards will often keep making it throughout the winter, as long as they have apples available to press into cider.
+It's normally seen between Thanksgiving and the New Year and local orchards will often keep making it throughout the winter, as long as they have apples available to press into cider.

-If the apple cider you purchase is unpasteurized it needs to be refrigerated.
-Most ciders you purchase from local orchards will be unpasteurized.
-The cider will typically be good for about a week once it's opened, as long as it's refrigerated.
+Usually unpasteurized, most apple ciders need to be refrigerated.
+If unpasteurized, the cider will typically be good for about a week once it's opened, as long as it's refrigerated.
 Many grocery stores will carry pasteurized versions, which will last longer and don't need to be kept cold until opened.